devgateway/amp/amp/TEMPLATE/ampTemplate/dashboard/dev/readme.md

 Notes
 -----

-[`bower.json`](bower.json) lists an exact version of d3 that is fairly old, becuase nvd3 does not work with the latest versions.
-When nvd3 is fixed for this, we should update d3 to the latest.
+[`package.json`](package.json) lists an exact version of d3 that is fairly old, because nvd3 does not work with the latest versions.
+When nvd3 is fixed for this (or, optimisitcally, when we remove nvd3), we should update d3 to the latest.